 What is the best growing medium for Wick System hydroponics?

 To get your best from a wick system you’ll need a growing medium that has good capillary action.
 While your air stone will get most of the work done an airy medium will provide solid insurance against root problems.

-Organic material like coco coir, peat and the like are an ideal starting point.
+Organic materials like coco coir, peat, and the like are an ideal starting point.
 They’ll draw up and distribute moisture through the blend very effectively indeed.
-Blend in one third each perlite and vermiculite and you’ll have a blend that holds water and nutrients well while still keeping lots of air around the roots.
+Blend in 1/3 coco coir or peat with 1/3 perlite and 1/3 vermiculite and you’ll have a blend that holds water and nutrients well while still keeping lots of air around the roots.